valkey-io/valkey-perf-benchmark/README.md

 # Valkey Performance Benchmark

-A comprehensive benchmarking tool for [Valkey](https://github.com/valkey-io/valkey), an in-memory data structure store.
-This tool allows you to measure performance across different configurations, including TLS and cluster modes.
+A comprehensive benchmarking tool for [Valkey](https://github.com/valkey-io/valkey), an in-memory data store.
+This tool allows you to measure performance across different commits, configurations, including TLS and cluster modes.

 ## Features